 The Portfolio card presents a selection of Mendix apps you have worked on.
-Click the app name to see more details about it (including a description of the app, business need, solution, results, and collaborators), or click View all projects to be taken to the Portfolio tab, which presents a complete view of all your projects.
+Clicking an app name presents details about the customer, business need, solution, and results.
+You can also view other developers and their apps to get inspired.
+You can also click View All Projects to go to the Portfolio tab, which presents all of your apps.

-To add a project to your portfolio, click Add Project, which will open the project editor.
-There are tips in the editor for what you should enter in each field.
-All of the fields in the project editor must be filled out before submitting the project.
+To add an app to your portfolio, click Add Project, which will open the editor.
+There are tips in the editor for what you should put in each field.
+All the fields in the editor are required before submission.

-If you cannot finish your project or do not want to publish it right away, click Save as Draft in the project editor to finish it later.
-The project draft will be visible only to you in your Portfolio tab and available for further editing.
+If you cannot finish your portfolio entry or do not want to publish yet, click Save as Draft to finish it later.
+The draft will be visible only to you in the Portfolio tab for further editing.

-On the Activity tab, you can see a list of the most important public events for which you have gained Mendix points.
+On the Activity tab, you can see a list of the last 20 public events for your badges, Marketplace, and Forum activity.

 10.1 General Information

-In this section, you can upload your profile image as well as fill in personal details such as Job title, location, Summary, and Website URL.
+In this section, you can upload your profile image and fill in your personal details

 Under Contact, you can select how much information you want to receive from Mendix: